-Links on Android Authority may earn us a commission.
+Affiliate links on Android Authority may earn us a commission.
 Learn more.

 Need a replacement Chromebook charger?
 These are your best choices.

-Best replacement Chromebook chargers:
+The best replacement Chromebook chargers:

-Acer Chromebook charger
+ASUS Chromebook charger

 HP Chromebook charger

 Most HP Chromebooks charge at 45W speeds, but the company has something very special if you’re looking for a replacement charger.
 It is slimmer, has a great design, and even sports a braided cable.
 To sweeten the deal, it also supports charging speeds of up to 65W.
 Most modern HP Chromebooks now support USB-C, which is the port this charger uses.
 This means you can use it with more power-hungry devices and any other tablet or smartphone.